Skip to main content

 Fortunately, Laser-Assisted New Attachment Procedure (LANAP) offers a minimally invasive treatment option for gum disease.
 So if you’re hesitant or worried about surgery, consider LANAP.

-In this article, we’ll go over what to expect with LANAP, who benefits from it, how much it costs, and more.
+Here we cover what to expect with LANAP, who benefits from it, how much it costs, and more.

-What is LANAPĀ® Laser Gum Surgery?
+What is LANAP® Laser Gum Surgery?

 LANAP is a method of laser therapy for treating gum disease by removing infected tissue and promoting regeneration.